 The Basic Risk Management Policy and the Comprehensive Risk Management Rules define risk categories.
 The Group assesses annual secular changes in its business operations and maps these categories using a matrix that measures the level of impact and frequency of occurrence.
 This is reviewed every year in comprehensive consideration of various factors, such as trends in risk scenarios in risk audits, the amount of risk in each risk item, initiatives, and incidents or accidents.

-Description of the risk heatmap illustration.
-The low impact and low frequency of occurrence ranges include unguaranteed residual value risk of assets.
-The low impact and medium frequency of occurrence ranges include legal risk and personnel and labor risk.
-The low impact and high frequency of occurrence ranges include information security risks, administration risk, and human rights and workplace environment risk.
-The moderate impact and low frequency of occurrence ranges include system risk, fraud risk, and regulatory and system change risk.
-The moderate impact and medium frequency of occurrence ranges include bad debt risk, interest rate risk, ship risk, and disaster (including infectious diseases) risk.
-The moderate impact and high frequency of occurrence ranges include climate change risk.
-The high impact and low frequency of occurrence ranges include aircraft risk, real estate risk, liquidity risk, and reputational risk.
-The high impact and medium frequency of occurrence ranges include country risk, foreign exchange risk, equity investment risk, business investment risk, and power plant asset risk.
+This is the description of the risk heatmap illustration.
+The low impact and low frequency ranges include unguaranteed residual value risk of assets.
+The low impact and medium frequency ranges include legal risk and personnel and labor risk.
+The low impact and high frequency ranges include human rights and workplace environment risk and administration risk.
+The moderate impact and low frequency ranges include IT system risk, fraud risk, and regulatory and system change risk.
+The moderate impact and medium frequency ranges include bad debt risk, interest rate risk, ship risk, and disaster (including infectious diseases) risk.
+The moderate impact and high frequency ranges include information security risks and climate change risk.
+The high impact and low frequency ranges include real estate risk, reputational risk, and liquidity risk.
+The high impact and medium frequency ranges include aircraft risk, country risk, foreign exchange risk, equity investment risk, business investment risk, and power plant asset risk.

 Risk Categories and Risk Items